 In fact, after you see how quickly this homemade condensed soup comes together, you may wonder why you have been using the canned version for so long.

-- Chicken Stock: Homemade or store-bought stock both work equally well in this recipe.
+- Chicken Stock: To control the sodium, use low-sodium chicken stock or broth.
+Either store-bought or homemade chicken stock work equally well in this recipe.

 - Milk: Any fat percentage works in this recipe.
-If you need this recipe to be dairy-free, use stock in place of the milk or unsweetened, unflavored non-dairy milk.
+If you need this recipe to be dairy-free, use additional chicken stock in place of the milk or unsweetened, unflavored non-dairy milk.

-- Seasoned Salt: This is a homemade blend of dried spices that adds just the right flavor, but feel free to use your favorite store-bought brand.
+- Seasoned Salt: I used homemade seasoned salt which is a blend of dried spices that adds just the right flavor, but feel free to use your favorite store-bought brand.

 Homemade Cream of Chicken Soup

 - Slowly whisk in chicken stock, blending well.
-Once chicken stock is well combined in the roux, slowly whisk in milk and add in seasoned salt as well.
+Once the stock is well combined in the roux, slowly whisk in milk and seasoned salt.

-- While still over medium heat, whisk until the the mixture comes to a boil again, and cook until thickened.
-This takes about 2-5 minutes depending on pan and heat source.
+- While still over medium heat, whisk until the mixture comes to a boil and cook until thickened.
+This takes about 2-5 minutes depending on the pan and heat source.